someguynamedjosh/nodespeak/design/language.md

 The bitwise variants just add 'b' on to the front of the operation name, for
 example: `a band b` does a bitwise and of a and b.
-Another example is `a bxnor b` which, if you ever use, I want to see what bizarre set of circumstances lead to something like that.
+Another example is `a bxnor b` which, if you ever use, I would be very interested in seeing what bizarre set of circumstances lead to it.

 ### Arrays
 Operations are performed elementwise on arrays.
 For example: